nikoladze/physlite_experiments/README.md

 Some notable scripts, modules and notebooks:

-* [notebooks/physlite_experiments.ipynb](notebooks/physlite_experiments.ipynb): Summary of the current status of what can be done in terms reading data from ROOT files, converting to other formats and representing as awkward array
+* [physlite_experiments.ipynb](notebooks/physlite_experiments.ipynb): Summary of the current status of what can be done in terms reading data from ROOT files, converting to other formats and representing as awkward array
-* [physlite_experiments/physlite_events.py](physlite_experiments/physlite_events.py): Attempt to mimic [coffea NanoEvents](https://github.com/CoffeaTeam/coffea/tree/master/coffea/nanoevents).
+* [physlite_events.py](physlite_experiments/physlite_events.py): Attempt to mimic [coffea NanoEvents](https://github.com/CoffeaTeam/coffea/tree/master/coffea/nanoevents).
 In the long run, a schema for PHYSLITE and nescessary functionality should be included into coffea.
-* [physlite_experiments/analysis_example.py](physlite_experiments/analysis_example.py): Example analysis, trying to reproduce object selections for Electrons, Muons and Jets to compare to a SUSYTools analysis.
+* [analysis_example.py](physlite_experiments/analysis_example.py): Example analysis, trying to reproduce object selections for Electrons, Muons and Jets to compare to a SUSYTools analysis.
-* [notebooks/columnar_vs_st.ipynb](notebooks/columnar_vs_st.ipynb): Notebook for validating that analysis and running a few timing studies.
+* [columnar_vs_st.ipynb](notebooks/columnar_vs_st.ipynb): Notebook for validating that analysis and running a few timing studies.
+* [to_parquet.py](physlite_experiments/scripts/to_parquet.py): Script to convert DAOD_PHYSLITE Aux branches to parquet
-* [scripts/convert_to_basic_root.py](scripts/convert_to_basic_root.py): Scripts to convert into more basic ROOT formats (e.g. without any custom classes or with only one level of jagged plain arrays)
+* [convert_to_basic_root.py](physlite_experiments/scripts/convert_to_basic_root.py): Scripts to convert DAOD_PHYSLITE Aux branches into more basic ROOT formats (e.g. without any custom classes or with only one level of jagged plain arrays)
-* [physlite_experiments/proper_xrdfile.py](physlite_experiments/proper_xrdfile.py): Example for reading a parquet file via xrootd
+* [proper_xrdfile.py](physlite_experiments/proper_xrdfile.py): Example for reading a parquet file via xrootd